michaelforney/mpv/DOCS/man/en/options.rst

 --vid=<ID|auto|no>
     Select video channel. ``auto`` selects the default, ``no`` disables video.

+--video-pan-x=<value>, --video-pan-y=<value>
+    Moves the displayed video rectangle by the given value in the X or Y direction.
+The unit is in fractions of the size of the scaled video (the full size, even if parts of the video are not visible due to panscan or other options).

+    For example, displaying a 1280x720 video fullscreen on a 1680x1050 screen with ``--video-pan-x=-0.1`` would move the video 168 pixels to the left (making 128 pixels of the source video invisible).

+    This option is disabled if the ``--no-keepaspect`` option is used.

+--video-scale=<value>
+    Adjust the video display scale factor by the given value.
+The unit is in fractions of original video size.

+    For example, given a 1280x720 video, ``--video-scale=-0.1`` would make the video by 128 pixels smaller in X direction, and 72 pixels in Y direction.

+    This option is disabled if the ``--no-keepaspect`` option is used.

 --vo=<driver1[:suboption1[=value]:...],driver2,...[,]>
     Specify a priority list of video output drivers to be used.
 For interactive use you'd normally specify a single one to use, but in